KavyaMakaraju/AccessibleLLM/object_detection/README.md

 - cv2: Library designed for real-time computer vision tasks
 - gTTS (Google Text-to-Speech): Library that interfaces with Google's Text-to-Speech API
 - playsound: Library used for playing audio files
+- FastApi: Web framework for building APIs with Python based on standard Python type hints.

 </details>